MeijisIrlnd/MeijisIrlnd.github.io/_posts/2023-05-22-MatrixReverb.markdown

 <i>I dreamed a dream and now that dream has gone from me<i> - Stretch Armstrong

 <h1>Prologue</h1>
 Of all the audio effects you can write, probably the most mysterious (and possibly gatekept) is a reverb.
-It's not that the techniques aren't publicised, or that there isn't a vast amount of eye watering literature about it, but there's a lot of hand waving about specifics, and understandably so - someone might spend 6 months tuning delay times, allpass coefficients, whatever, and not want someone to be able to recreate all their work within an hour,  not to mention the corporate overlord factor, Jon Datorro, and his unusually readable and fun series of papers was apparently the subject of a court case by either Ensoniq or Lexicon, for sharing company secrets (if anyone can find the transcript and send it to me I'll buy you a pint).
+It's not that the techniques aren't publicised, or that there isn't a vast amount of eye watering literature about it, but there's a lot of hand waving about specifics, and understandably so - someone might spend 6 months tuning delay times, allpass coefficients, whatever, and not want someone to be able to recreate all their work within an hour,  not to mention the corporate overlord factor, Jon Dattoro, and his unusually readable and fun series of papers was apparently the subject of a court case by either Ensoniq or Lexicon, for sharing company secrets (if anyone can find the transcript and send it to me I'll buy you a pint).
 <br>
 So all of this to say, it's pretty hard to know where to start, if you want to write your own, or know how to tweak an existing well defined reverb structure, so first lets take a bit of a dive into